 But really, without the fee, this place would be an insane mob scene.
 Already, the parking lot is often full on weekends (be prepared to be turned away on a nice weekend day if you don’t get there early or pretty late in the afternoon).
 If this hike was free, you’d probably have to sleep outside the guard shack to get a parking spot.

 If you can swing it, I recommend hitting this hike at an off time – ideally, a weekday – to avoid the crowds.
-Besides the five bones (per hiker!) you’ll save, you’ll greatly reduce your chances of having to tailgate someone (or be tailgated) through the Labyrinth rock scramble.
+You’ll greatly reduce your chances of having to tailgate someone (or be tailgated) through the Labyrinth rock scramble.
 It’s slow going through the Labyrinth, and much more fun when you can relax and go at your own pace.

 I’ve been here when it’s very crowded, and there was a long line at the base of the Lemon Squeeze.
 We had to stand around for quite a while before we got to try it out.
 For my thirty-fifth birthday, we burned a half-day of vacation to come and do the Lemon Squeeze on a chilly October Friday, and we had the place to ourselves.
 Much nicer that way.

 Whenever you can get here, though, just be sure that you do.
 The best things in life are free.
 But sometimes, the best hikes aren’t.

 1. From the day hiker parking area near the guard house, face the bathroom building.
 The trail goes behind the bathroom, heading to your right – you can hop on it by going behind the bathroom on its left, or you can pick the trail up further to the right, in the back corner of the parking lot.
 Feel free to go potty first.
 We’ll wait.